 The biggest difference is in the amount of fiber.
 Popcorn has 13 grams of fiber per 100 grams (1/2 cup) and sorghum has 6 grams.
 The difference is likely due to the fact that sorghum does not have a hull like popcorn does.
 So, popped sorghum won’t get caught in your teeth like regular popcorn which is great.

-However, heirloom popcorn has a very thin hull which disintegrates when it is popped.
+However, heirloom popcorn has a very thin hull that disintegrates when it is popped.
 This means that heirloom popcorn doesn’t get caught in your teeth either and would have a nutritional profile closer to sorghum than hybrid popcorn varieties.

 With regard to minerals, sorghum has 3 times the amount of calcium as popcorn and 50% more iron.